gazebosim/gz-common/README.md

 # Features

-Some of the many capabilities contained in Ignition Common are:
+Some of the many capabilities contained in Gazebo Common are:

 * **AV**: FFMpeg based audio decoder, and video encoder and decoder.
 * **Core**: Base64 encoding and decoding, battery model, console logging,